Location: |

 It seems this cave is even on the regular tour a little rough.
 They warn that there have been injuries during only 10 years of guided tours.
 The main problem are obviously slippery paths.
 Visitors are advised to bring a swimsuit and a towel, many visit the cave in the swimsuit and flip-flops.
 Helmets and lamps are provided.
 The cave is operated by the owner, a local farmer.
 He also does all the development himself, with limited knowledge and limited funds.
 Nevertheless, the cave is well known and quite popular among tourists because of the unique mud bath and hot springs.

-The third sections is called the waterless paradise and is more or less a regular cave tour through the fossil parts of the cave system.
-This tour takes about 50 minutes.
+The third section is called the waterless paradise and is more or less a regular cave tour through the fossil parts of the cave system.
+This part takes about 50 minutes.
+Finally, the other end of the karst tower is reached and the cave exited through another entrance.
+The visitors return on a trail across the hill on the surface.
 Helmet with headlamp, good walking shoes, and an additional light source are much recommended.
 The trails are just paths through the cave sediment, and there is no electric light.

 During World War II this cave was used by the locals as a hideout from the invading Japanese army.
 The cave is maze like with many narrow and sometimes dangerous passages.
-So the locals thought it would protect them if the Japanese ever entered the maze.
+So the locals thought it would protect them, if the Japanese ever entered the maze they would get lost and the villager would have time to flee.
+They never had to test this idea in real.